 - 1. Clearly state the objective for the required outcome. - 2.
 Clearly identify the sequential order that actions shall be undertaken. - 3.
-Each action shall have a sequential item number. - Record an appropriate location short code for the location of the actioner in the "At" column for that action, e.g., ODS (outdoor switchyard), CCR (Central control room). - 5.
+Each action shall have a sequential item number. - Record an appropriate location short code for the location of the actioner in the 'At' column for that action, e.g., ODS (outdoor switchyard), CCR (Central control room). - 5.
 Write all entries clearly and legibly.
 Use correct abbreviations and terminology. - 6.
-Where practical all IASMs shall be locked. - 7.
-The operating order action may reference any related operating documentation used to achieve the desired outcome, e.g. Standard Operating Procedure - 8.
+Where practical all IASMs shall be locked. - The operating order action may reference any related operating documentation used to achieve the desired outcome, e.g. Standard Operating Procedure - 8.
 Compile operating orders in an instruction format. - 9.
 Use a separate line for each operating action.

 - 10. The end of the operating order should be indicated e.g. insert an 'End' entry to prevent ad hoc entries being added. - 11.
 Clearly indicate the page number and total number of pages on each page. - 12.
 Check all entries carefully for accuracy and completeness. - 13.
-Sign the 'compiled by' field on each page.
+Sign the 'compiled by' field on each page. - Refers the draft operating order and supporting documentation to the checker for review.